EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 ### Ultrawide Options

-Enable the mods in the 21x9 Patches category in ModOrganizer.
+Enable the mods in the `21x9 Patches` category in ModOrganizer.
+**I can't and won't guarantee that any widescreen resolution will work flawlessly.
+And want to stress that the intended way of play is standard widescreen 16:9.**

 ### Tweaking the Game Settings